 German Shepherds differ from wolves in their body size, eye color, jaw strength, and leg posture.
 They’re more friendly toward humans, slower in speed, yet more tractable.
 They also eat a different diet.

-This article answers the question what’s the difference between a German Shepherd and a wolf by giving you expert info and facts about what distinguishes the wolf and its descendent, the German Shepherd.
+This article answers the question of what distinguishes a German Shepherd from a wolf by providing expert information and facts about the wolf and its descendant, the German Shepherd.

 Let’s dive in!

-German Shepherds and wolves belong to the same genus (canis), which is also the genus of the coyotes and the golden jackals.
+German Shepherds, wolves, coyotes, and golden jackals belong to the same genus (Canis).
 That explains their similar physical features: large body size, long legs, short and erect ears, strong skull, muzzle, and dentition.

 Read More: Why Do German Shepherds Look Like Wolves?

-However, they have several differences despite their common family species and similar features, including their size and physical characteristics, relationships with humans, diet, breeding, speed, tractability, and courage.
+However, despite their common family species and similar features, they have several differences, including size and physical characteristics, relationships with humans, diet, breeding, speed, tractability, and courage.

 Before we explore these and other German Shepherd vs. wolf differences in some detail, here’s a glance at the facts: